Serving His Children: Media response

-After the initial lawsuit was filed, the story was reported by international media; NPR, The Guardian, NBC News, "Good Morning America," ABC News and Atlanta Black Star all ran stories.
-Bach issued a response on the Fox News Network.
-Local newspapers in Virginia reported that Bach was accused of actions "leading to the deaths of hundreds of children."
+After the initial lawsuit was filed, the story was reported by international media; NPR, The Guardian, NBC News, Good Morning America, and ABC News all ran stories.
+Bach issued a response on the Fox News Network, saying, "I have assisted our medical teams in emergency settings and in crisis situations but I have never practiced medicine and I have never adorned or put on any sort of uniform, a white coat.
+It is a tough allegation. " Local newspapers in Virginia reported that Bach was accused of actions "leading to the deaths of hundreds of children."
 Journalists from Ireland, the Netherlands, Germany and Australia were all present in the courtroom.
 In 2020, a podcast produced by iHeartRadio investigated the story, including interviews with both Bach and Ugandan healthcare workers.

 In 2023, a documentary series Savior Complex revolving around the story, featuring Bach, premiered on September 26, 2023, on HBO.